Microsoft/azure-docs.cs-cz/articles/machine-learning/studio/consume-web-services.md

                 {
                     Console.WriteLine(string.Format("The request failed with status code: {0}", response.StatusCode));

-                    // Print the headers - they include the requert ID and the timestamp,
+                    // Print the headers - they include the request ID and the timestamp,
                     // which are useful for debugging the failure Console.WriteLine(response.Headers.ToString());